opensearch-project/documentation-website/_security-plugin/configuration/security-admin.md

 ---
 layout: default
-title: Applying changes to settings
+title: Applying changes to configuration files
 parent: Configuration
 nav_order: 25
 ---

-# Applying changes to settings
+# Applying changes to configuration files

 On **Windows**, use **securityadmin.bat** in place of **securityadmin.sh**.
 For more information, see [Windows usage](#windows-usage).
 {: .note}

-The security plugin stores its configuration---including users, roles, and permissions---in an index on the OpenSearch cluster (`.opendistro_security`).
-Storing these settings in an index lets you change settings without restarting the cluster and eliminates the need to edit configuration files on every single node.
+The Security plugin stores its configuration---including users, roles, and permissions---in an index on the OpenSearch cluster (the name of the index is `.opendistro_security`).
+Storing these settings in an index lets you change settings without restarting the cluster and eliminates the need to edit configuration files on every individual node.
+This is accomplished by running the `securityadmin.sh` script.
+The script can be found at `plugins/opensearch-security/tools/securityadmin.sh`.

-To initialize the `.opendistro_security` index, however, you must run `plugins/opensearch-security/tools/securityadmin.sh`.
-This script loads your initial configuration into the index using the configuration files in `config/opensearch-security`.
-After the `.opendistro_security` index is initialized, use OpenSearch Dashboards or the REST API to manage your users, roles, and permissions.
+The first job of the script, however, is to initialize the `.opendistro_security` index.
+This loads your initial configuration into the index using the configuration files in `config/opensearch-security`.
+After the `.opendistro_security` index is initialized, you can use OpenSearch Dashboards or the REST API to manage your users, roles, and permissions.

 ## A word of caution